17 Best Beaches in Toronto: Your 2026 Beach Guide

 Ultimately, whether you’re here for a day at the beach or a peaceful autumn day, Bluffer’s Park Beach is considered by many to be one of the best beaches on Lake Ontario.

-Cherry Beach (also known as Clarke Beach) is a much smaller but equally charming beach, just a short distance west of Woodbine Beach.
-This beach is particularly excellent for water sports and a quieter beach experience in the GTA.
+Cherry Beach (also known as Clarke Beach) is very popular with Toronto locals.
+It is a small, charming charming beach, just a short distance west of Woodbine Beach with free parking and a large off-leash dog park.

-Some visitors like to park their cars here at the beach and then join the bike trail to head over to Tommy Thompson Park or Toronto Harbourfront.
+Some locals like to park their cars here at the beach and then join the bike trail to head over to Tommy Thompson Park or Toronto’s Harbourfront.

 In exciting news, the Port Lands area around Cherry Beach is currently undergoing a multi-million dollar revitalization.
 This transformation is expected to bring significant improvements to the area, making it an even better destination for visitors in the coming years.

-In addition to a children’s playground and an off-leash dog park, the Gus Ryder Outdoor Pool is located right on the beach and is considered one of the best outdoor pools in the city, making it perfect for a refreshing swim with friends or family.
+This beach is also perfect for a family day out.
+In addition to a children’s playground and an off-leash dog park, the Gus Ryder Outdoor Pool is located right on the beach and is considered one of the best outdoor pools in the city.

-The historic, waterfront Sunnyside Pavilion is right beside the pool and has an observation deck and a seasonal cafe.
-It’s also a popular wedding venue in the city!
+The historic, waterfront Sunnyside Pavilion is also right beside the pool and has an observation deck and a seasonal cafe.
+I always stop here before I head home from a day at the beach.

-This beach is great for personal boat launches, whether you’re into kayaking or canoeing.
+Sunnyside Beach is great for personal boat launches such as kayaking or canoeing.
 With a sandy beach, a fantastic pool, walking and bike trails, and a fenced dog park, there’s something here for everyone.

 Plus, it’s an ideal spot to catch the thrilling air show that takes place during the Canadian National Exhibition each year.

 HTO Park is one of two urban beaches located in downtown Toronto.
-While it may not fit the traditional image of a sprawling beach, it’s a fantastic spot to stop and enjoy a view of the Toronto Islands in the vibrant Harbourfront Area.
+While it may not fit the traditional image of a sprawling beach, it’s a fantastic spot to stop and enjoy a view of the Toronto Islands in the heart of the vibrant Harbourfront Area.

 With plenty of restaurants and patios in the vicinity, you can easily find a place to dine or enjoy a refreshing beverage.